Rick-Man-God/wiki-official/home.md

 # Elastic XEL - community wiki

->This software is highly experimental and may contain unknown bugs.
->By using this software you clearly state that you are using the software at your own risk.
->This means, that nobody else except you is liable for any kinds of losses that are connected to Elastic, it's implementation, the protocol design or anything similar.
->Especially, Elastic is not meant to be speculative or used as any kind of storage of value; if you act differently you do it at your own risk anyway.
->
->>If you do not accept this disclaimer
->or if you live in a jurisdiction where running a cryptocurrency
->or if you live in a jurisdiction where using cryptography
->or if you live in a jurisdiction where any other part of Elastic/XEL might be illegal (or not explicitly allowed)
->or if you live in a jurisdiction where this disclaimer does not have 100% vailidity
->then you are not allowed to proceed and use Elastic at all.
->{.is-danger}

 <img src="/uploads/xeline/xelbig.png" alt="Elastic" width="16" height="16"  >  **Basic Information**
 **Welcome to the Elastic XEL - community wiki, a great place to learn about XEL, an Open Source project driven by passionate developers and a supportive community.**